Attorneys: Stephen Smith’s death ruled homicide

 No suspects have ever been officially named in the teen’s death but the Murdaugh family name comes up several times in investigative files.

-Buster Murdaugh, the surviving son of Alex Murdaugh released the following statement Monday morning in response to ongoing rumors that he was involved in Smith’s death.
+Buster Murdaugh, the surviving son of Alex Murdaugh, released a statement Monday morning in response to ongoing rumors that he was involved in Smith’s death.

+“I unequivocally deny any involvement in his death, and my heart goes out to the Smith family,” he said in the statement.

 Documents show investigators fielding tips about the Murdaugh family in the days and months following Smith’s death.